nukebloodaxe/Ironseed-py/README.md

 # Developer Notice

-From Nuke Bloodaxe on COVID-19 or SARS-COV2:  The lockdown may be over, but things have not gotten any easier.
-I am working on the project as time is freed up, commits will occur infrequently for a while; probably when I get my next holiday break.
+From Nuke Bloodaxe on COVID-19 or SARS-COV2:  Lockdown is on again, but as essential personnel, I still have to work; harder.
+I am working on the project as time is freed up, commits will occur infrequently for a while; probably when I get my next holiday break, which always seems to elude my grasp.
 In the mean-time, I am experimenting with and learning from aidungeon.io .
-I am very intrigued about how it works, and am thinking it might be a viable system for the crew and ship communications systems at a later date.
+I am intrigued by its functionality, primative as it is, and am thinking it might be a viable system for the crew and ship communications systems at a later date.